TSTEM-Mittins/VEX-Notifier/README.md

 `Does this tool actually improve a robotics team's workflow and knowledge retention?`

-Members from our own team and other sudents were asked to interact with the bot as part of their regular research process.
-These interview questions were asked with in mind of measuering usability, Utility, and to Assess Impact.
-By asking these targeted questions, would validate whether this tool can truely replace or supplement manual research.
+Members from our own team and other students were asked to interact with the bot as part of their regular research process.
+These interview questions were asked with in mind of measuring usability, Utility, and to Assess Impact.
+By asking these targeted questions, would validate whether this tool can truly replace or supplement manual research.

   Q1: Were the videoes the bot provided relevant to the current season?